armBookCodeExamples/Erratum/Chapter7/Readme.md

 > "Figure 7.1 The smart home system is now connected to a PIR sensor, a motor, four buttons and two LEDs"

 ---

+### Code 7.3 - FSM

+It would be nice to have included in the book the following diagram to ilustrate the FSM implemented in Code 7.3:

+---